velovix/paunch-cpp/README.md

 paunch-cpp
 ======

-Paunch-cpp is the C++ implementation of Paunch, a 2D game engine.
+Paunch-cpp is a C++ implementation of Paunch, a 2D game engine.

 Development Status
 ------------------
-Paunch is still heavily in development, and lacks the key features and proper testing that characterizes a solid game engine.
-Please check back frequently, as work is being done on Paunch almost every day.
+Paunch-cpp is buggy, unstable, and probably not particularly well-written.
+I wrote a C++ implementation mostly for experimental purposes.
+This code would probably only be useful as a base for your own development.

 Features
 --------